eliasm56/Automated-Ice-Wedge-Polygon-Trough-Recognition/README.md

 ```

 # Data
 Since the original data is commercially-licensed, it cannot be shared in this repository for legal reasons.
 However, this pipeline should work with any satellite imagery/masks as long as input data is split into tiles.
-Your dataset directory should look similar to the following.:
+Your dataset directory should look similar to the following:
 ```
 dataset
 └───training_images